 By the way, if you’ve ever eaten store-bought cake pops– these taste totally different.
 They’re from scratch.
 No cake mix.
 No canned frosting.
-No preservatives or other crap-o-la.
+No preservatives.
 You can actually TASTE the homemade. ♥

 Quick tip: Whenever I make cake pops from scratch, I always begin the night before.
 I make the cake, cover it, and let it sit out at room temperature overnight.
 I also prepare the frosting, cover, and refrigerate.
 This way everything’s ready to go.